 What Is the No-Poo Method?

 Some people with dry, curly, coarse, and/or frizzy hair swear by the no-poo or co-washing method.
-This means using very little to no shampoo (which can strip hair of its natural oils) and instead using conditioners (which softens and hydrates hair).
+This means using little to no shampoo (which can cause frizz and breakage) and instead using conditioners (which softens and hydrates hair).

 Shampoo for Color-Treated Hair

-If your hair is colored, you should consider a shampoo that's specially designed for color-treated hair.
-These are made to be more gentle and contain ingredients to deposit and preserve color.
+Rocking colored locks?
+Reach for a shampoo that's specially designed for color-treated hair, as these are made to contain gentle ingredients that deposit and preserve color.

 The goal is to reinforce weak areas in the hair shaft that occur as a result of coloring, straightening, relaxing, or perming hair.
 Look for protein-based shampoos with ingredients such as wheat and soy extracts or silk amino acids.

-Unfortunately, overly processed hair can have oily roots but dry shafts and ends, so washing it can be tricky.
-You need to cleanse the roots while moisturizing the ends.
-In this case, wash hair every other day with a shampoo made for normal hair.
-Concentrate on cleaning the scalp.
-Then use a strong conditioner only on the mid-shaft to the ends of hair.
+Unfortunately, overly processed hair can have oily roots but dry ends, so washing it requires cleanse at the roots and moisturizing at the ends.
+In this case, it's best to wash hair every other day with a shampoo made for normal hair.
+Concentrate on cleaning the scalp, then use a strong conditioner only on the mid-shaft to the ends of hair.

 Reach for Dry Shampoo

-If you want to buy a day between washing or you need to refresh your hair after working out, dry shampoo will be your best friend.
-Try Klorane Dry Shampoo with Oat Milk ($20).
-Skipping a wash now and then helps avoid stripping your hair's natural oils.
+If you want to buy a day between washing or you need to refresh your hair post-workout, dry shampoo (a powdered shampoo that doesn't require water) is a no-brainer.

 The Best Shampoos for Dandruff